NxPKG/khulnasoft-docs/content/load-balancing/additional-options/load-balancing-rules/expressions.md

 Simple expressions are composed of three elements:

 1. A **field** that represents a property of an HTTP request.
-2. A representative **value** for that field which Cloudflare compares to the actual request value.
+2. A representative **value** for that field which Khulnasoft compares to the actual request value.
 3. A **comparison operator**, which specifies how the value defined in the expression must relate to the actual value from the request for the operator to return `true`.

 When the comparison operator returns `true`, the request matches the expression.